Facts & Figures

 Introducing the beverage sector

-Non-alcoholic beverages are an essential part of everyone’s daily diet as they maintain hydration levels.
+Soft drinks are an essential part of everyone’s daily diet as they maintain hydration levels.
 Keeping the body well hydrated is important in ensuring optimum mental and physical functioning in humans.
 Consuming 2-3 litres of fluid each day, comprising both drinks and food such as fruit and vegetables, will generally keep hydration levels normal.
 The exact amount of fluid lost depends on body type, activity levels and climate but maintaining hydration is crucial for optimal health.

 Studies have shown that people maintain hydration most successfully when they have a variety of flavours and drinks choices available throughout the day.
 The basic ingredient of a non-alcoholic beverage is always water.
 Sometimes a sweetener and a flavour are added.
 Water represents about 90% of a sugar-containing carbonated drink (even more in low calorie versions).

 It is scientifically proven that losing more than 2% of body weight from dehydration can decrease mental and physical performance causing fatigue, headaches, lack of concentration and lack of coordination.
 This means that if the average 75kg person loses 1.5 litres of fluid they will begin to be dehydrated.
 And of course in children dehydration can occur with the loss of just half a litre of fluids – meaning that they will be less alert at school and start to feel tired.

 The European Food Safety Authority (EFSA) recently stressed the special role that beverages play in the diet due to their hydration properties.***

 * Canadean statistics